Israel-Hamas truce deal for hostage release hits last-minute snag, now expected to start Friday

 Israel has barred imports to Gaza since the start of the war, except for a trickle of aid entering through Egypt’s Rafah crossing.
 Humanitarian aid groups operating in Gaza said the truce was too short and the Rafah crossing’s capacity was insufficient to meet urgent needs.

 Chehayeb reported from Beirut.
-Associated Press reporter Najib Jobain in Khan Younis, Gaza Strip contributed.
+Associated Press reporters Najib Jobain in Khan Younis, Gaza Strip, and Melanie Lidman in Jerusalem, contributed.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war.